 Following a car accident, the majority of claims will end in a settlement agreement – or a series of settlements – between liable defendants and injured plaintiffs.
 Usually – though not always – this involves at least one insurance company.

-In fact, the Boston traffic accident attorneys at The Law Offices of Jeffrey S. Glassman know most cases not only settle, they are resolved well in advance of trial.
+In fact, the Boston traffic accident attorneys at Jeffrey Glassman Injury Lawyers know most cases not only settle, but they are also resolved well in advance of trial.

 It’s imperative to secure the services of an injury attorney experienced in pre-trial negotiations.
 There are often a number of advantages to reaching a settlement agreement before trial, but only if you can successfully reach a deal that’s fair.